 Charter may encounter unforeseen difficulties as it increases the scale of its service offerings to businesses.
 Charter sells Internet access, data networking and fiber connectivity to cellular towers and office buildings, video and business voice services to businesses and has increased its focus on growing this business.
 In order to grow its commercial business, Charter expects to continue to invest in technology, equipment and personnel focused on the commercial business.
 Commercial business customers often require service level agreements and generally have heightened customer expectations for reliability of services.
-If Charter's efforts to build the infrastructure to scale the commercial business are not successful, the growth of its commercial services business would be limited.
-Charter depends on interconnection and related services provided by certain third parties for the growth of its commercial business.
+If Charter's efforts to build the infrastructure to scale the commercial business are not successful, the growth of its commercial business.
 As a result, its ability to implement changes as the services grow may be limited.
 If Charter is unable to meet these service level requirements or expectations, its commercial business could be adversely affected.
 Finally, Charter expects advances in communications technology, as well as changes in the marketplace and the regulatory and legislative environment.
-Consequently, Charter is unable to predict the effect that ongoing or future developments in these areas might have on its voice and commercial businesses and operations.
+Consequently, Charter is unable to predict the effect that ongoing or future developments in these areas might have on its voice and commercial business.